 5.6.1 The provision of EV charging infrastructure facilitates the uptake of low and ultra-low emission vehicles by residents.
-These vehicle types are ideal for short-distance journeys and charging infrastructure will be provided on-site in line with the requirements set out in Part S of the Building Regulations.
+Charging infrastructure will be provided on-site in line with the requirements set out in Part S of the Building Regulations.